Versatile mixed methods for weakly-compressible flows: Numerical Experiments

 \section{Numerical Experiments}

-In this section, the results from several numerical simulations are presented.
+In this section, the results from several numerical simulations are presented for the finite element methods in Eqs.~\eqref{mass_cons_disc}--\eqref{energy_cons_disc}.
 These simulations were performed using Taylor-Hood elements with polynomials of degree $k$, $k$, and $k+1$ for the density, temperature and velocity respectively, unless otherwise stated.
 In the following simulations, the convective numerical fluxes were computed using upwind biased parameters $\zeta = \delta = 0.5$, and the viscous numerical fluxes were computed with $\eta = \varepsilon = 3(k+1)(k+2)$.
-The modeling constant $C_{\mathrm{mod}} = 0$ was used.
+The modeling constants $C_{\mathrm{mod}} = 0$ and $C_{\mathrm{smag}} = 0$ were used.
 In addition, a high-order BDF5 scheme was used for the time discretization.
 The meshes for each simulation were generated with quadrilateral elements split along the diagonal to make triangular elements.
 In the following sections, mesh dimensions will be reported as $N \times M$, where $N$ and $M$ refer to the number of quadrilaterals in the $x$ and $y$ directions.
 The actual total number of triangular elements is then $2(N \times M)$.
 Finally, all computations were carried out using the open-source finite element software package FEniCS~\cite{alnaes2015fenics}.
+FEniCS contains conforming and non-conforming finite element spaces, Newton’s method for solving nonlinear systems, and various Krylov iterative methods for solving linear systems.
+In this work, we have elected to use FEniCS’s Newton’s method in conjunction with the generalized minimal residual method (GMRES) linear solver and a Jacobi preconditioner.
+We note that our implementation is not optimized, and was constructed to demonstrate feasibility rather than exceptional speed.

 The rest of this section contains four test cases for assessing the proposed versatile finite element methods.
 In section~\ref{MMS}, we evaluate their order of accuracy using the method of manufactured solutions.
 In section~\ref{APE}, we examine the compressible solution behavior at low Mach numbers, and prove that it converges to the correct incompressible solution.
 In section~\ref{Cyl}, we perform a Mach number sweep on a two-dimensional cylinder in cross flow.
 Finally, in section~\ref{JAF}, we examine the drag forces on a Joukowski airfoil.